Doris is Not All Right: "Ouija" prequel smarter, scarier and more stylish than its predecessor

 99 min., rated PG-13.

 An occult parlor board game used to contact the dead at slumber parties was an ominous idea not satisfactorily fulfilled in 2014’s slick, harmlessly hokey but wholly forgettable “Ouija.”
 With indie writer-director Mike Flanagan, one of the horror genre’s top filmmakers to watch after 2016’s sensational “Hush,” now at the helm, “Ouija: Origin of Evil” is able to right a lot of the wrongs of the first film.
 It was tamed by its PG-13 rating and only employed the most tepid-to-cut-rate frights to scare 13-year-olds into their sleeping bags.
-This prequel still retains a seemingly wimpy PG-13 but making a difference is that it is actually unsettling and has been expertly directed without the air of a work-for-hire effort.
+This prequel still retains a seemingly wimpy PG-13, but making a difference is that it is actually unsettling without relying on gore and has been expertly directed without the air of a work-for-hire effort.
 With this fresh start marrying the innocent with the horrifically wicked, all signs point to an improvement for the Hasbro-branded “mystifying oracle” and the reputation of horror follow-ups.

 It’s Los Angeles, 1967.
 After the death of her husband, widowed mother Alice Zander (Elizabeth Reaser) has had to raise her two girls, high school sophomore Lina (Annalise Basso) and 9-year-old Doris (Lulu Wilson).
 She runs a business out of her home—some might call it a scam—as a fortune teller, welcoming paying clients who want to communicate with their late loved ones and hopefully giving them peace.
 Lina and Doris assist their mother in making sure the séance readings go off without a hitch, until Lina opines that their tricks are getting a bit stale.
 Once Alice brings a Ouija board into the house as a new prop, Doris begins playing with the planchette to talk to Daddy.
 As Alice learns her youngest can act as a conduit to the spirit world, she keeps Doris from school, which alerts Principal Father Hogan (Henry Thomas).
 Pretty soon, Doris is channeling the powers of something far more evil.